infinitaslearning/ddia-study-group/pages/chapter-2-1.md

 "But there's another trend happening at the same time - databases are converging!"

-**Relational databases adding document features**:
+**Relational databases moving closer to Document databases**:
 "PostgreSQL JSONB (since 2014): Store JSON alongside structured data.
 Index into JSON fields, query with operators.
 ACID + flexibility!"

-**Document → Relational**:
+**Document databases moving closer to relational databases**:
-"MongoDB 4.0 (2018): Multi-document ACID transactions!
+"MongoDB 4.0 (2018): Multi-document transactions!
 Also added $lookup for joins.
 Admitting relational features matter."

 **The Future**:
 "So we have both trends: using multiple specialized databases AND each database becoming more versatile.
 Where does this lead?
 Maybe we'll choose databases less by data model and more by operational needs - availability, consistency, performance characteristics."